 Moth caterpillars can be seen in the Moth Caterpillar Galleries and species pages.

-After the first moult it became light green with pale lines.
+After the first moult they are light green with pale lines.

-Noticeable changing features after the second moult were the pale green head, broad dark green dorsal stripe and whitish anal points.
+After the second moult they have a pale green head, broad dark green dorsal stripe and whitish anal points.

 Speckled Wood pupating caterpillar